 Overall Thoughts on Santa Claus Indiana

-While I wasn’t scooped up in some Hallmark movie plot – our visit to Santa Claus was very fun.
-I’m not even that big of a Christmas fan – literally the only Christmas decor I have is the ceramic tree I bought there last weekend – and I really enjoyed it.
+While, unfortunately, I wasn’t scooped up in some Hallmark movie plot – our visit to Santa Claus was very fun.
+I’m an adult with no kids who isn’t even a huge Christmas fan and I really enjoyed it.
 Go into it looking to have some kitschy fun – and you’ll enjoy it!
+Kids will LOVE it!